Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 True, there’s no water in a grinder, so you don’t run the risk of finding moldy coffee in there.
 However, coffee beans have plenty of oils and fats.
 And they go rancid.
 So, regular cleaning is just as important here as it is in a super automatic grinder.

-What “regular cleaning” means in terms of frequency depends on the intensity of use.
-Once a month is probably a good starting point.
+What “regular cleaning” means in terms of frequency depends on the frequency of use.
+However, once a month is probably a good starting point.
 To clean an electric grinder, you have two options:

-First, remove the bean hopper, vacuum up the excess coffee beans and then take care of the grinder.
+First, remove the bean hopper, vacuum up the excess coffee beans and then take care of the grinding mechanism.
 You don’t need a screwdriver for this.

-Once you have the upper ring burr in hand, you can either brush it dry or rinse it if needed.
-The lower ring burr should be vacuumed again and brushed dry.
+Once you have the upper ring burr in hand, you can either brush it or wipe it with a paper towel if needed.
+Again, I recommend vacuuming and brushing the fixed cone burr without trying to remove it.

 Be careful: the ring burr has sharp edges.
-After cleaning, make sure you replace it precisely and in the correct position.
+After cleaning, make sure you gently replace it in the correct position.
 In addition, you’ll need to readjust the grinder settings after cleaning.

 Baratza Encore Coffee Grinder: The Best in Its Class?